 You may notice that many of the worst online reviews of builders are written by homeowners who seemed relatively hands-off throughout the construction process.
 Don’t let that be you.
 Don’t be afraid to visit the site periodically, ask questions, or strike up a dialogue with your construction manager.
 Rapport leads to a greater sense of accountability.
 If you’re not prepared to commit your time and effort in this way, then new construction may not be for you.
 A great agent can help, yes.
 But there is only so much even a great agent can do.
 With your big money on the line, don’t be shy about advocating for yourself too.

 It’s never the intention of a builder to have poor quality with new construction.
 Your construction manager may be the nicest, most experienced, and responsible person in the world.
 But with all the sub-contractors and details involved with a home build, things happen.

 “Our quality is proven because we have to pass many county inspections.”
 Though new construction requires multiple inspections by the county throughout the build, don’t think that this guarantees you a quality home.
 The homes of everyone who has written a negative review online likewise had to pass multiple county inspections.
 Literature on quality control will tell you that even 100% inspection is only 80% effective because of the natural tendency to tire and lose focus on detail.
 What happens when county inspectors arrive at a community to inspect one house after another, often at the same stage of construction?
+In some hot markets, county inspectors are known to spend just 15-20 minutes per inspection, delivering far less than a 100% inspection.
 The tendency becomes to focus on meeting minimum construction standards rather than best industry practices.
 Enter bad reviews…

 EXPECT THE UNEXPECTED